codeobservability/analyzer-action/README.md

-# Get the Green Github Action
+# Code Observability Github Action

 This is a GitHub Action to check if your teams norms are met and analyze your code to get important metrics.
 This action **only works with the `pull_request` trigger**.